OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 ## Resource-Die

 Used for resource management and situations where a step-die mechanic can be utilized.
 This system could replace counting ammo, effort, fatigue, healing, rations, torches, lantern oil, and certain kinds of damage like fire, holy water, and poison.
-The step-mechanics follow this dice chain up or down: d4, d6, d8, d10, d12, d20.
+The step-mechanics follow a dice-chain up or down: d4, d6, d8, d10, d12, d20.
 So, starting at the appropriate end of the chain, when a 1-2 is rolled, you step up or down to the next die.
 When you reach the opposite end of the chain, the resource is spent.